nystudio107/seomatic/README.md

 This serves as a nice sanity check for you, and a very nice way to show clients the amazing job you did on their SEO strategy.

 If you click on the **Preview SEO Meta Display** button when you are editing a SEO Template Meta, you'll see the result of that particular template's SEO Template Meta tags.
-Otherwise, you will see the SEO Global Meta tags.
+Otherwise, you will see the SEO Site Meta tags.

 ### Preview SEO Meta Tags